-The function takes as its input a vector of p-values, as well as a vector describing the conflict sets for the hypotheses.
-This takes the form of a vector of decision times, lags or batch sizes (see below).
+The function takes as its input either a vector of p-values, or a dataframe with three columns: an identifier ('id'), p-value ('pval'), or a column describing the conflict sets for the hypotheses.
+This takes the form of a vector of decision times or lags.
+Batch sizes can be specified as a separate argument (see below).